Edney History, Family Crest & Coats of Arms

 Contemporary Notables of the name Edney (post 1700) +

 - Admiral Leon Albert "Bud" Edney (b.
 1935), retired United States Navy officer and former NATO Supreme Allied Commander, Atlantic and Commander in Chief, U.S. Atlantic Command

-- Steve Edney, American Democrat politician, Delegate to Democratic National Convention from California, 1972
+- Steve Edney, American Democratic Party politician, Delegate to Democratic National Convention from California, 1972

 - Bailey M. Edney, American politician, U.S. Consul in Pernambuco, 1849-50